Leave Fat Black Women The F*ck Alone

 Advertisement

 Lizzo is beautiful, well-resourced and has millions of fans listening to her reclaim her space.
 Though these facts clearly do not prevent her from experiencing societal harm, her chances of surviving and thriving are much higher than other fat Black women who do not have her power.
 Lizzo likely won’t see all of the body-shaming and fatphobia people are spewing on their timelines or in their group chats, but other fat people will.
 Damage will be done — not just emotionally.
-This is not an issue of fat Black women needing to maintain positive “self-esteem”; you can’t “self-esteem” your way out of systemic oppression that brutalizes fatness and fat bodies.
+This is not an issue of fat Black women needing to maintain positive “self-esteem;” you can’t “self-esteem” your way out of systemic oppression that brutalizes fatness and fat bodies.
 Anti-Blackness, misogynoir and fatphobia are violence.
 Lizzo acknowledges this harm in a recent clip from her Instagram Live:

 One day we will make the connection between misgynoir, transmisogynoir, transphobia and anti-Black fatphobia.
 We were never intended to fit into these white supremacist gender norms.
 We should stop trying to force each other and ourselves into them.
 We should let them go. https://t.co/CHLssWCZ2u— Brooke Obie Is Excessively Black (@BrookeObie) August 15, 2021

-“…y’all doing this to Black women over and over again—especially us big Black girls,” Lizzo says of the fatphobic criticism.
+“…Y’all doing this to Black women over and over again — especially us big Black girls,” Lizzo says of the fatphobic criticism.
 “When we don’t fit into the box that you want to put us in, you just unleash hatred onto us,” she says.
 “I’m doing this for the big Black women in the future who just want to live their lives without being scrutinized or put into boxes.
 I’m not going to do what y’all want me to do, ever.
 So get used to it.”

 This overscrutinizing of fat Black women that Lizzo refers to begs the question: Who gets to be a woman with access to those benefits — delicate treatment, protection, reverence, power over people more marginalized than you — that “womanhood” promises in a white supremacist capitalist cisheteropatriarchy anyway?
 The answer has never included Black women of any kind.
 Being a Black woman in an anti-Black, misogynoiristic world means knowing that no matter how hard you to try to fit into the rules of “womanhood” you will never quite be enough to reap those promised benefits and protections.